How to Sign Quantum Messages: Introduction

 To the best of our knowledge, this is the first work to sign quantum messages without using signcryption.
 As previously discussed, while signcryption is effective in its own right, it lacks the feature of public verifiability and entails a form of interaction, requiring the distribution of public encryption keys to the signer.
 Consequently, this is the first approach ensuring the authenticity of quantum messages while maintaining public verifiability.

 Meanwhile, the topic of public-key quantum money has been extensively studied.
 Nevertheless, to our knowledge, this is the first work to achieve this highly elusive goal from standard assumptions, albeit with a time dependence factor.
-However, it is relevant to acknowledge the work of Zhandry in the creation of \emph{franchised quantum money} \cite{Z212}.
-Zhandry's franchised approach provides an inventive way to avoid some of the challenges of public-key quantum money by providing users with distinct verification keys.
-Notably, Zhandry's scheme is based on $\OWF$s.
-Although, Zhandry's scheme faces some serious drawbacks.
+However, it is relevant to acknowledge the work of Roberts and Zhandry in the creation of \emph{franchised quantum money} \cite{Z212}.
+Their franchised approach provides an inventive way to avoid some of the challenges of public-key quantum money by providing users with distinct verification keys.
+Notably, their scheme is based on $\OWF$s, although, it faces some serious drawbacks.
 Specifically, it requires secure private channels to each and every user at the start in order to distribute the secret verification keys.
 Moreover, the scheme only supports a limited number of participants and becomes vulnerable if a sufficiently large group of users were to collude.

 Finally, no prior works presented methods to authenticate quantum public-keys in $\QPKE$.
 However, concurrently and independently of our work, Kitagawa, Morimae, Nishimaki, and Yamakawa \cite{KMN23} explored the concept of $\QPKE$ with tamper-resilient quantum public-keys, achieving a similar goal.
-They introduced a security notion akin to IND-CKPA which we use.
-They rely on the duality between distinguishing and swapping, as shown in \cite{AAS20}, to create tamper-resilient keys.
+They introduced a security notion akin to IND-CKPA and build a scheme satisfying this notion through a different approach without relying on time.
+Specifically, they rely on recently discovered properties of quantum states \cite{AAS20} to create tamper-resilient quantum public keys.
 While their scheme is CKPA-secure under the assumption of $\OWF$s, it does not allow users to verify or detect modified keys, potentially leading to invalid encryptions that exhibit decryption errors.
-However, their work offers users the ability to certify with a fixed certification key rather than a time dependent one.
 Their work concludes with two open questions: \begin{enumerate} \item Is it possible to design a CKPA-secure $\QPKE$ scheme without decryption errors? \item Can a CKPA-secure $\QPKE$ scheme be built based on potentially weaker assumptions than $\OWF$s? \end{enumerate}